-What do you require during the mystery shop?
+What are you required to do during the mystery shop?

 You will need to make a note of the time you started and finished, the name of the worker that you dealt with, and any other information asked of you.
 I keep a notes section on my phone with some bullet points that I need to cover before entering the shop!

-What do you require after completing the shop?
+What are you required to do after completing the shop?